Ridwa19/Ridwa19/README.md

 </p>

 <div align="center">
-  👀I'm deeply interested in building websites and apps, and I'm excited about open source projects and learning about machine learning.
+  👀 I'm deeply interested in building websites and apps, and I'm excited about open source projects and learning about machine learning.
   <br>
-  🌱I'm improving my skills in React and Node.js.
+  🌱 I'm improving my skills in React and Node.js.
   <br>
-  💞️I'm looking forward to working on full stack projects with others.
+  💞️ I'm looking forward to working on full stack projects with others.
 </div>

 <div align="center">
   <h3>Connect with me</h3>
   <a href="https://github.com/Ridwa19" style="margin: 0 10px;">